-Are you safe now?
-Or are you at risk of being victimized?
+Are you a victim of sexual assault?
+Are you at risk of being victimized?

 If at risk, call 911 immediately or reach out to the closest precinct in your area.

-Go to a place where you ARE and FEEL safe:
+If not, go to a place where you FEEL safe:

 - Friend's house

 What do you (or don't want to do) right now?

 I just want to forget about this!